A snowshoe tour through the winter landscape of Tohoku in north Honshu.

 Day 8 Sakata

-Train journeys to the capital take approximately four hours, while four flights per day depart from nearby Shonai Airport for Tokyo’s Haneda Airport.
+Train journeys to the capital take approximately four hours, while five flights per day depart from nearby Shonai Airport for Tokyo’s Haneda Airport.

 Accommodation: N/A